CarvalhooNeto/ADERALDO_CARVALHO_DDF_TECH_072024/README.md

 **Item 1** - The database chosen was the data relating to Rossmann store sales available at this link².

+**Item 2** - The file was loaded using the platform's import module.
+Some descriptive metrics were automatically added after load.

+**Item 3** - After sending the static file, the platform automatically catalogs the data assets.

 # References